Belconnen (02) 6251 3455

-It’s very rare for an orthodontic emergency to occur, in most cases the issue is minor and can be either repaired by you or quickly repaired by our orthodontist.
+It’s very rare for an orthodontic emergency to occur.
+In most cases the issue is minor and can be either managed by you or quickly managed by our team.

-It’s important to understand that a loose wire or broken bracket isn’t uncommon and isn’t an emergency but you do have to contact us for advice or to arrange an appointment as soon as possible.
+It’s important to understand that a loose wire or broken bracket isn’t uncommon and isn’t an emergency but you are welcome to contact us for advice or to arrange an appointment.

 Here are some common problems and some simple temporary solutions:

 Most of the time, a loose or broken bracket is not urgent and can be fixed at your next scheduled appointment.
 Call our reception to determine if you need to come in before your next appointment.